General Singularity info

 Do you need administrator privileges to use Singularity?

-You generally do not need admin/sudo to use Singularity containers.
-As of version 2.3, you can create, import, run, export, and shell without it.
-You do however need admin/root access to install Singularity and to bootstrap a container (build it from a specification file called
+You generally do not need admin/sudo to use Singularity containers but you do however need admin/root access to install Singularity and for some container build functions (for example, building from a recipe, or a writable image).

 This then defines the work-flow to some extent.
 If you have a container (whether Singularity or Docker) ready to go, you can run/shell/import without root access.
-If you want to build and bootstrap, then your Singularity container image must be built and configured on a host where you have root access (this can be a physical system or on a VM or Docker image).
+If you want to build a new Singularity container image from scratch it must be built and configured on a host where you have root access (this can be a physical system or on a VM).
 And of course once the container image has been configured it can be used on a system where you do not have root access as long as Singularity has been installed there.

 What if I don’t want to install Singularity on my computer?